mikiahcarnes/osticket-configuration/README.md

 </p>

 <h1>Post-Install Configuration</h1>
-This is an easy guide to installing a help desk ticketing system called osTicket.<br/>
+This will outline the post-installation configuration of osTicket.<br/>

  <h2> Objectives </h2>